 Remember, that

-- Stage 1 commits you to nothing, it simply initiates some discussion.
+• Stage 1 commits you to nothing, it simply initiates some discussion.

-It does not involve any consideration of venues or negotiations with conference centres or hotels This all comes later (Stage 2!) and with support from the IEEE events team. - What we need initially are desire, ambition, capability, and potential in terms of people and locations that have possibilities.
+It does not involve any consideration of venues or negotiations with conference centres or hotels This all comes later (Stage 2!) and with support from the IEEE events team.

 Ultimately, VIS as a community is looking for capable people to either take the conference to new places, or to revisit favourite places that we know.
 In both cases we hope that they will build upon this fantastic conference series to move us forwards and in exciting new directions that are good for them, their colleagues, their city and IEEE VIS.
 Our former GCs have certainly found it to be a rewarding experience - personally, and for their organization and host city.

-βServing your community as a GC of VIS can be one of the most rewarding professional experiences of your career.
+Serving your community as a GC of VIS can be one of the most rewarding professional experiences of your career.
 If you love VIS, the whole field, you can contribute and make your impression on the conference.
 It was a privilege working with some of the best people I have ever met, people of integrity and commitment who love the conference and the community and give their best efforts to its success.
 If you open yourself to it, you can learn a lot from the experience and make friends for a lifetime.
-Though it is a profound relief when it is over, you can look back with pride, and you will find there were many happy times along the way.β
+Though it is a profound relief when it is over, you can look back with pride, and you will find there were many happy times along the way.

 Terry Yoo (General Co-Chair, IEEE VIS 2016, Baltimore)

-βHosting the IEEE VIS conference positions the chairβs institution at the forefront of the international visualization academic research community, and positions the host city as a world-class tourism destination, providing both the institution and the city with invaluable Marketing and Public Relations opportunities.
-It also enables the chair to grow the conference and keep it relevant by infusing new ideas, new concepts, new venues and local talent, upon which future conferences can buildβ
+Hosting the IEEE VIS conference positions the chair’s institution at the forefront of the international visualization academic research community, and positions the host city as a world-class tourism destination, providing both the institution and the city with invaluable Marketing and Public Relations opportunities.
+It also enables the chair to grow the conference and keep it relevant by infusing new ideas, new concepts, new venues and local talent, upon which future conferences can build

 Maxine Brown (General Co-Chair, IEEE VIS 2015, Chicago)

-βMid-career and senior people in our field often acknowledge that they have benefited from those who have preceded us β former teachers, mentors and researchers.
+Mid-career and senior people in our field often acknowledge that they have benefited from those who have preceded us — former teachers, mentors and researchers.
 They also are looking at ways to invest in others.
 Certainly there are great service roles with our community, but being a General Chair at IEEE VIS is an opportunity to both be in a leadership and service role simultaneously.
-In doing so, a person has the opportunity to partner with others seeking to steer and grow our community efforts while at the same time serving the current and next generation of visualization scientists.β
+In doing so, a person has the opportunity to partner with others seeking to steer and grow our community efforts while at the same time serving the current and next generation of visualization scientists.

 Mike Kirby (General Co-Chair, IEEE VIS 2020, Salt Lake City)